abdul1433/osticket-prereqs/README.md

 <p>

-Once the installation is complete then you will notice that some of the files are failed to install
+Once the installation is complete you will notice that some of the files are failed to install

-so we will need to install them manually
+We will need to install them manually